-How to know where to go for the best al pastro tacos?
+How to know where to go for the best al pastor tacos?
 First of all, a legit al pastor joint only does al pastor and does it excellently.
-Most Mexicans say that the larger the trompo the better the spot (the rationale being the amount of meat they cook is an indicator of demand at a given taco stand).
+Most Mexicans say that the larger the trompo, the better the spot (the rationale being the amount of meat they cook is an indicator of demand at a given taco stand).

 Each region of Mexico has its particular way of making barbacoa -- the variations are endless, from the type of meat used and the type of condiments to the material used for wrapping the meat and even the baking or steaming process itself.

 Traditionally in Mexico, barbacoa is made with lamb (though you’ll also see it made with beef or goat) that is wrapped meat in maguey (aka agave) leaves then slow-roasted overnight in an underground oven lined with hot stones.
-This dish is a Mexico City street food staple on the weekends where, as early as 8 AM, you can get your hands on barbacoa as tacos or served with consommé––a soup made from the meat drippings and mixed with garbanzo beans and rice.
+This dish is a street food staple on the weekends where, as early as 8 AM, you can get your hands on barbacoa as tacos or served with consommé––a soup made from the meat drippings and sometimes mixed with garbanzo beans and rice.

 FYI, in the States, barbacoa may also refer to beef prepared in the same way.

 Birria can mean slightly different things depending on where you are and who’s cooking.
 You may get a stew of deep red, spiced goat stew served with tortillas, condiments, and salsas.

-Once the shoulder is tender the pork is chopped (not shredded as you often find it stateside!) and served.
+Once the shoulder is tender, the pork is chopped, crisped, (not usually shredded as you often find it stateside!) and served.
 Though even the name carnitas proves this taco is all about the meat, we believe the classic toppings of lots of lime and a good salsa make the dish!

-Carne Asada Tacos (aka Al Carbon)
+Carne Asada Street Tacos (aka Al Carbon)

 Cochinita Pibil Taco